 The new PCB has 3 pin inputs for the A/D converters and to use the existing 5V inputs a voltage divider has been added to each input.

-Surface mounted caps and voltage divider resistors on the left.
+Surface-mounted caps and voltage divider resistors are on the left.
 We found an error with the PCB layout while building and had to add some links to correct this.

 The top view of the completed PCB with the IOIO board added via headers and spare unused pins are linked to extra holes for future expansion.